Moving cross country, winter storm takes aim at Northeast

 There were also dozens of delays at airports in Chicago and Minneapolis.

-At Denver International Airport, there were 100 flights canceled Saturday because of high winds.
+At Denver International Airport, 100 flights were canceled Saturday because of high winds.

-Authorities in the western states were still grappling with the aftermath of heavy rains and snow over the busiest travel weekend of the year.

-Families in California took advantage of the early season snow in the Grapevine area, sledding down slopes in Frazier Park, California.
-Traffic was heavy, but Interstate 5 was open in both directions as holiday travelers headed home.